The best vitamins to boost your immune system

 Many studies have shown that vitamin D3 is essential for the proper functioning of the immune system, as it enhances the function of immune cells that actively protect your body from pathogens.

-Known to act in the first stage of the body’s immune response, supplementing with D3 has been shown to correlate with a stronger immune system.
+Known to act in the first stage of the body’s immune response, supplementing with D3 has been shown to correlate with a stronger immune system, it is a great immune booster.

 Brainy bonus: It’s thought that vitamin D3 reduces harmful amyloid plaques in the brain (high levels of amyloid plaque is associated with Alzheimer’s disease).